jatindevz/NeuroFlux/README.md

 ---

-Thanks for checking out **BrainEnergy‑21**!
+Thanks for checking out **NeuroFlux**!
 Let's build healthier brains, one day at a time. 💪